groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/master-groupdocs-comparison-java-document-html-rendering/_index.md

 }
 ```

-That's it!
-The `compare()` method does all the heavy lifting, analyzing both documents and generating a result file that highlights all the differences.
+The `compare()` method does all the heavy lifting, analyzing both documents and generating a result file that highlights every difference.

 ### When to Use Document Comparison

-Here are some real-world scenarios where this approach works great:
+Here are some real‑world scenarios where this approach works great:

-**Legal Document Review**: Quickly spot changes in contracts, agreements, or policy documents.
-Legal teams love this because it eliminates the risk of missing important modifications.
+- **Legal Document Review** – Spot changes in contracts, agreements, or policy documents.

-**Version Control for Non-Technical Teams**: Not everyone uses Git.
-For Word documents, PDFs, or other business files, this provides version control capabilities.
+- **Version Control for Non‑Technical Teams** – Provide Git‑like tracking for Word, PDF, or Excel files.

-**Content Management**: If you're building a CMS or document management system, comparison functionality can help users track content changes over time.
+- **Content Management** – Track content changes over time in a CMS.

-**Quality Assurance**: Compare generated reports or documents against templates to ensure consistency.
+- **Quality Assurance** – Compare generated reports against templates to ensure consistency.

-## HTML Rendering: Making Documents Web-Ready
+## HTML Rendering: Making Documents Web‑Ready

 Sometimes you don't just want to compare documents – you want to convert them into a format that's easy to share and view across different platforms.
 HTML rendering is perfect for this.

 ### Why Render to HTML?

 HTML documents are:
-- **Universal**: Open in any web browser without special software
+- **Universal** – Open in any web browser without special software
-- **Responsive**: Can adapt to different screen sizes
+- **Responsive** – Adapt to different screen sizes
-- **Searchable**: Content is indexable and searchable
+- **Searchable** – Content is indexable and searchable
-- **Embeddable**: Easy to integrate into web applications
+- **Embeddable** – Easy to integrate into web applications

 ### Implementation Guide